BBB Scam Alert: Ignore phony banking texts and phone calls

 (Getty)

 "Attention.
 Fraudulent activity has been detected on your account.
 Act Now."
 Should you?
-Banks nationwide have reported these types of scam calls and text messages to their customers nationwide.
-In many of these cases, these alleged messages claim to be from the individual’s actual financial institution, causing people to panic.
-Then, they believe their bank account is in jeopardy and they need to correct the problem immediately.
+Banks nationwide have reported these types of scam calls and text messages to their customers.
+In many cases, these alleged messages claim to be from the individual’s actual financial institution, causing people to panic.
+Then, they believe their bank account is in jeopardy, and they need to correct the problem immediately.
 Little do they know, the ploy to get personal information is just beginning.

 In another version, the text implies that changes have been made to the account, like a phone number, email or password, and to call a number "if you did not make this request."